WHO WOULD FLOAT ME TO MY ISLAND DREAM? — THE CHANNEL ISLANDS

 Feral cats led to the extinction of the endemic Santa Barbara Island song sparrow in the 1960s.
 After years of ranching and the introduction of non-native plants, rabbits, and cats, the native landscape is recovering under the guidance of the National Park Service.

 So there you have it, eight more reasons that Southern California is so special.
 Although I haven’t opened up my community explorations to Santa Barbara or Ventura Counties, that’s no reason to not visit the islands that are part of them.
-Of course, you can always vote for Two Harbors or any other Los Angeles County communities to be the subject of future entries by clicking here.
-To vote for Orange County communities, click here.
-Finally, to vote for Los Angeles neighborhoods, click here.
+If you’d like to cast votes for any of the Channel Islands to be the subject of future editions of California Fool’s Gold, let me know which in the comments.